-Demand (adjusted for distribution losses) of End-Use Customer Loads directly connected to the transmission facilities or directly connected to the Distribution System of a Utility Distribution Company or MSS Operator located in a PTO Service Territory.
+Demand (adjusted for distribution losses) of End-Use Customer Loads directly connected to the transmission facilities or directly connected to the Distribution System of a Utility Distribution Company or MSS Operator located in a PTO Service Territory, or directly connected to the Distribution System of an EDAM Transmission Service Provider in an EDAM Balancing Authority Area.
 Gross Load includes Load served by Excess Behind the Meter Production.
 Excess Behind the Meter Production shall not be netted against End-Use Customer Load in determining Gross Load.
 Gross Load excludes:

 (1) Load with respect to which the Wheeling Access Charge is payable;